2 people killed in shooting outside motel near 108th and L Streets

-Two people were killed in a shooting Thursday morning outside a motel near 108th and L Streets, officials said.
+Police have identified two people who were killed in a shooting Thursday morning outside a motel near 108th and L Streets.

-Omaha police were at the scene outside the Best Western Plus at 4706 S. 108th St. A dispatcher with Douglas County 911 said the call came in just after 7:35 a.m.
+Michael Harbour, 35, and Nicole Hatten, 36, were found dead outside the Best Western Plus at 4706 S. 108th St. A dispatcher with Douglas County 911 said the call came in just after 7:35 a.m.
 The report was that two people had been shot and both of them were dead.

 Omaha Police Capt.
-John Sokolik said officers who arrived at the scene found two adults, a Black man and a Black woman, dead outside the west side of the building.
+John Sokolik said officers who arrived at the scene found a man and woman dead outside the west side of the building.

 A clerk who answered the phone at the Best Western said the two people who were killed were guests at the motel.